Duration

 Professionals: (in continuing education)

-Hold a law degree (L3) or a diploma deemed equivalent for initial training and for continuing education
+Hold a bachelor's degree in law (L3) or equivalent qualification for initial training and continuing education.

 Professional integration